On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Related work

-\section{Related Work}
+\section{Related work}

 Cue biases and cue decompositions are pivotal concepts in understanding how neural networks interpret visual information.
-We start by reviewing existing approaches of cues bias analyses in classification, followed by methods to decompose or manipulate data to allow for investigations on different cues.
+We start by reviewing existing approaches of cues bias analyses in classification, followed by methods to decompose or manipulate data to allow for cue investigations.
 We conclude by addressing the underexplored area of texture and shape biases in semantic segmentation.

-\paragraph{Shape and Texture Biases in Image Classification} DNNs learn unintended cues that help to solve the given task but limit their generalization capability \cite{geirhos2020unintended}.
+\paragraph{Shape and texture biases in image classification.} DNNs learn unintended cues that help to solve the given task but limit their generalization capability \cite{geirhos2020unintended}.
 In \cite{geirhos2018ImageNettrainedCNNs} it was measured whether the shape or the texture cue dominates the decision process of an ImageNet-trained classification CNN by inferring images with conflicting cues (e.g.\ shape of a cat combined with the skin of an elephant), revealing that ImageNet pre-training leads to a texture bias.
-Technically, \cite{geirhos2018ImageNettrainedCNNs} stylize images via style transfer to create cue conflict images.
-This was also adopted by \cite{li2020ShapeTextureDebiased} and \cite{islam2021ShapeTexture}.
+Technically, \cite{geirhos2018ImageNettrainedCNNs} stylize images via style transfer \cite{huang2017ArbitraryStyle} to create cue conflict images.
+This was also adopted by \cite{islam2021ShapeTexture} and \cite{li2020ShapeTextureDebiased}.
 In the latter work, the bias is computed on a per-neuron level. \cite{hermann2020OriginsPrevalence} showed that the selection of data and the nature of the task influence the cue biases learned by a CNN.
-Experiments in \cite{naseer2021Intriguingproperties,tripathi2023EdgesShapes,tuli2021AreConvolutional,geirhos2021Partialsuccess} demonstrate that transformers exhibit a shape bias in classification tasks, which is attributed to their content-dependent receptive field \cite{naseer2021Intriguingproperties}.
+Experiments in \cite{geirhos2021Partialsuccess,naseer2021Intriguingproperties,tripathi2023EdgesShapes,tuli2021AreConvolutional} demonstrate that transformers exhibit a shape bias in classification tasks, which is attributed to their content-dependent receptive field \cite{naseer2021Intriguingproperties}.
 Our focus differs in two key aspects: 1) we study cue influences on learning success rather than biases, 2) we consider the task of semantic segmentation instead of image classification.